Brumor/enhai/src/ai-prompt.md

 ```

 The following type describes the slots that can be used for each components in the Nectary components library:
-remember that slots are needed for some components like sinch-field
+It is important to remember that slots are needed for component compositions.

 ```ts
 export interface NamedSlots {